SilencedFrost/Neptune-4-series-X-rail/README.md

 The design allows you to put a front mounted MGN12H linear rail on the neptune 4 series, currently it's in beta and highly experimental

-Earliest testing data yielded a 20% increase in recommended accel via input shaping(IS), with a reduction in vibrations and corner smoothing
+Earliest testing data yielded a 20% increase in recommended accel via input shaping(IS), with a reduction in vibrations and corner smoothing using nozzle adxl

 ### Features
 - Improved COM placement